 The tournaments Terry had been running in Dublin since the mid-1970’s morphed into the Irish Open in 1981.
 “I played in the first Irish Open,” said O’Dea, whose best finish in the event has been third.
 “It was a 5-card stud with 2 down (the first and the last card), “Colette Doherty won that year.
 I think it was in the region of £22,000 but Terry insisted she call Binion’s in Las Vegas that very night and get her name down for the World Series main event that year.
 He kept back the $10,000 entry fee in case she tried to change her mind.”

 O’Dea remembers the stunts Rogers pulled to generate interest in the Irish Open.
 “He’d publicise betting on the tournament in the Racing Post along with an event such as the Super Bowl so he could get around the law on advertising such events.
-He’d install an outsider such as ‘Suitcase’ Johnny as favourite.
-Poker players would then see these odds and think to themselves, ‘Well I’m much better than this guy who’s favourite’ and immediately want to take part in the tournament.”
+He’d install an outsider such as ‘Suitcase’ Johnny as a favourite.
+Poker players would then see these odds and think to themselves, ‘Well I’m much better than this guy who’s favorite’ and immediately want to take part in the tournament.”

 Terry’s annual trips to Vegas and the success of the first Irish Open led to the US players he had befriended repaying their debt of gratitude for his generous bookmaking services by making a rare excursion from their home soil to play in Ireland in 1982 and 1983.